poespas/auto-accept-donations/README.md

 #
 # Features
-* Accept donations and orders automatically (if there's no items on your side).
+* Accept donations and orders automatically (if there's no items on your side)
-* Ability to automatically send a custom message to the donator if enabled.
+* Ability to automatically send a custom message to the donator
-* Ability to automatically post a custom comment to the donator if enabled.
+* Ability to automatically post a custom comment to the donator
-* Ability to blacklist specific users to ignore leaving comment(s) on their's profile.
+* Ability to blacklist specific users to ignore leaving comment(s) on their profile

 #
 ## Requirements for using the bot